Plugins

 The plugin system is still under development and the API is subject to change.

-The code examples provided on this page are written in TypeScript.
-Don't forget to adapt them if you use JavaScript.
+The examples in this page use TypeScript; adapt them if you write JavaScript.

 Introduction